elementalsecurity/sec-arch/10_careers_and_certifications/certification_guide.md

 ---

 ## Summary
 Certifications are most powerful when they **amplify real experience**.
-Use them as waypoints—not endpoints—on your journey to Security Architecture.
+Use them as waypoints and not endpoints on your journey to Security Architecture.
 Build strategically, validate thoughtfully, and always link what you learn to how you design.